-The purpose of visualizing the connections between objects is to give you a better understanding of how the components of your IT infrastructure are connected, in a simple yet powerful representation.
-It can also help you find misconfigurations between devices (e.g. connections with different interface speeds), or interrupted links.
+The purpose of visualizing these connections is to give you a better understanding of how the components of your IT infrastructure are connected, which can help you find misconfigurations between devices (e.g. connections with different interface speeds) or interrupted links.

-The network topology in Checkmk is available through a series of community packages that enable collecting its info via two common protocols for this task: CDP and LLDP.
+The network topology in Checkmk collects its info via two common protocols for this task: CDP and LLDP.
 The former, Cisco Discovery Protocol, is present on mainly Cisco devices but has been implemented by other vendors as well.
 It is probable you will have it available in your infrastructure.
 The second protocol, Link Layer Discovery Protocol, is vendor-neutral.
 Both operate on the OSI layer 2 level, so we are talking of info below the IP addresses like ARP tables and MAC addresses.

 Let’s see how the network visualization in Checkmk looks like with a small example: